-Although there are some aspects of modern agricultural technology that has recently been less than helpful to the environment -- such as corporate mismanagement in creating certain synthetic chemicals which damage the health of plants and soils, in the greater picture of things, the USA has helped the world with agricultural technology.
+Although there are some aspects of modern agricultural technology that has recently been discovered as less than helpful to the environment -- such as corporate mismanagement in creating certain synthetic and toxic chemicals -- which can damage the health of plants and animals -- including people who consume them, in the greater picture of things, the USA has helped the world with agricultural technology.

 It is interesting to note that, according to ancient stories from the age of Atlantis, our ancestors were also once capable of unique flight and farming technologies.

 Most probably not capable of space flight, it does however seem that the Atlanteans did master the art of "kite-plane" technology.
 Why no samples of their work has been found by archeologist to date is because such aircraft were not built to last very long.

 Moreover, the situation that destroyed Atlantis also erased the few aircraft that were created.
 Since most all aircraft are built out of very light materials, the longevity of any is no match to the forces of natural errosion over many hundreds of years.

 Most aircraft built today rely on materials like aluminum or modern composite parts -- and like other forms of land-base transportation, they use wheels on the ground and burn fossil fuel within a chamber area that drives a friction generating prop-shaft to pull or push the aircraft through the atmosphere.

 While some operate from water, this became unpopular about seventy years ago in favor of aircraft that were not expose to the corrosive effects of oxidation associated with metal and seawater.